sochix/TLSharp/README.md

 Full code you can see at [AuthUser test](https://github.com/sochix/TLSharp/blob/master/TLSharp.Tests/TLSharpTests.cs#L70)

-When user is authenticated, TLSharp creates special file called _session.dat_.
-In this file TLSharp store all information needed for user session.
+When user is authenticated, TgSharp creates special file called _session.dat_.
+In this file TgSharp stores all information needed for user session.
 So you need to authenticate user every time the _session.dat_ file is corrupted or removed.

 You can call any method on authenticated user.
 For example, let's send message to a friend by his phone number: